 What is sending you traffic is just as important as who.
 The referral traffic from different websites as well as social media and email marketing can help you determine your landing page effectiveness while attached to a goal.
 For example, if you’re running a social media campaign, you’d expect to see more referral traffic from the social networks you used, like Facebook or Twitter.
 I can see the traffic from when I shared a blog post to fans.
 I can see the click-throughs to my landing pages and how long they stayed.

 Since 1999, Christina has been designing and building exceptional websites partnering with small businesses to help them grow and increase revenue.
 With many years of experience in creating thousands of websites, she understands the need for continuing education in her field and, therefore, is constantly learning and teaching others about internet marketing and digital processes.
-Christina is known for her highly-collaborative methods that help her realize the vision each customer has to successfully create engaging content to captivate targeted audiences across multiple platforms.
 Christina has honed her digital marketing and graphic design skills so that she can help B2B industries get their message out to their target audience in the right way.
 In addition to her ability as a digital marketer, Christina serves as a coach and mentor with WPElevation to other digital marketing freelancers, helping them grow their businesses.
-She is also a sponsor and co-leader of Houston's WordPress Meetup.
+She is a sponsor and co-leader of Houston's WordPress Meetup.
 Recently, she spear-headed the next